The risk of Piracy attacks have increased over the years, making Superyachts an attractive target.

-Staying safe at sea, is one of the most important aspects of Superyacht training.
-In comparison to larger commercial vessels, Superyacht’s have less crew and therefore do not have the luxury of relying on a specialised security team onboard.
+Staying safe at sea, is one of the most important write my essay for me australia aspects of Superyacht training.
+In comparison to larger commercial vessels, Superyachts have less crew and therefore do not have the luxury of relying on a specialised security team onboard.

-Guidance from the MCA is that, in the case of a security threat on a Superyacht, almost all crew members would have to carry out some form of security-related duty.
+Guidance from the MCA states that in the event of a security threat on a Superyacht, almost all crew members would have to carry out some form of security-related duty.

 As a way to deter Pirates and protect the vessel and her crew, it has now become mandatory for all crew onboard ISPS compliant vessels (including Superyachts), to undergo security training in line with the STCW code.